33 Very Good Reminders for When You’re Feeling Lonely

 Dealing with loneliness can be tricky.

 When you’re feeling lonely, it can be tempting to sink deeper into it.
 Solitude typically calls for dimming the lights and queuing up your favorite tearjerker (hi again, This Is Us) or playlist (a little Lana Del Rey and Frank Ocean for good measure).
-It can feel cathartic to accept our lonely fate.
+It can feel cathartic to radically accept our lonely fate.
 It can also feel like the easiest option, especially compared to reaching out for help or saying what’s on your mind.
 In the end, though, becoming too familiar with loneliness can lead to isolation, negative self-talk, depression, low self-esteem, and feeling kinda empty and stuck.

 On the flip side, you might be the type to push away uncomfortable feelings, like loneliness, and pretend they don’t exist.
 That might look like constantly distracting yourself with endless screen time or surrounding yourself with people who aren’t good for you (maybe you don’t even like them) just so you can have company.
 But avoiding or ignoring loneliness means you’re not feeling your feelings and investigating what might help pull you out of this mindset.
 Say, calling your best friend once a week or joining a rec league if you hate going home to a quiet apartment after work?